Belagir/lisilisk/doc/backlogged.md

 - [x] documentation of the 3dful module
 - [ ] more documentation ! for the lisilisk interface & internals !
 - [x] Detect channels (rgb / rgba) set in surfaces to set the correct value when we load the texture on GPU
+- [ ] Include the engine-specific resources within the executable

 Half implemented

 - [ ] Lights are expressed with vec4.
 Make the last componenent the strength of the light.
 - [ ] Add flags to the geometry to decide how it is rendered : culling, smooth, etc
 - [ ] Implement custom textures passing to material shader
-- [ ] Fog has been deactivated, reactivate it
+- [x] Fog has been deactivated, reactivate it
+- [ ] Allow the user to set custom shaders on a model

 Refactor ideas